reshadman/file-secretary/README.md

 ### Does this package fit my needs?
 <https://12factor.net> offers some practical specs for dealing with files, called *attached resources*.
-As files are an important part of most of the information services, they should be stored in a reliable, fast third party service (Like Amazon S3, or Rackspace object storage).
+As files are an important part of the most of the information systems, they should be stored in a reliable, fast third party service (Like Amazon S3, or Rackspace object storage).

 ![Attached Resources](https://12factor.net/images/attached-resources.png)